Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: System Modeling and Problem Statement

+Note that in classical OPF formulations, the cost functions typically consider the generation costs.
+Since our main results do not depend on the structure of the cost function, we do not explicitly specify the cost functions in this paper in order to simplify our discussion.
+Our approach can easily accommodate typical OPF cost functions.
+For example, the case studies in Section~\ref{sec:simu} minimize generation costs.
+The total generation cost is formulated by summing the products of each generator's cost coefficient with its power output.
+Since the generator power outputs can be found using power flow equations similar to~\eqref{eq:pfe_ori}, this choice of objective $f$ can be written in terms of the voltages.

-When the cost function is a quadratic function of the decision variables, problem~\eqref{eq:prob_ori} is a quadratically constrained quadratic program.
-Recently, effective methods have been developed to solve this problem~ \cite{gan2014optimal,li2018optimal,montoya2018opf,montoya2018linear} using approximation and convex relaxation techniques.
+Recently, effective methods have been developed to solve the DN-OPF problem~\eqref{eq:prob_ori} using approximation and convex relaxation techniques~ \cite{gan2014optimal,li2018optimal,montoya2018linear}.
 However, problem~\eqref{eq:prob_ori} only considers a fixed loading condition and does not explicitly consider system stability.
 If the actual load is different from the nominal load, the system's operating point may be unexpected and possibly even unstable.

 To address these limitations, we focus on the following problem with explicit constraints guaranteeing robust feasibility and robust stability: